 Blocking attacks on wireless networks is still a very difficult task.
 If you use Wi Fi, be sure to use the latest encryption protocols to secure your connection.
 Most wifi routers have this feature, but you may need to find it in the settings menu.

-Also important, is to keep your operating system and applications up to date to reduce the risk of attacks.
-When the computer is not in use, it is a good idea to turn off the Wifi on your computer.
+Important advice is to keep your operating system and applications up to date to reduce the risk of attacks.
+When not using your computer, it is best advice to turn off the Wifi.

 Here are the additional tips on how to prevent cyber attacks:

-• With MAC filtering, it allows you to allow only authorized devices on the network.
+- With MAC filtering, allow only authorized devices on the network.

 2. Educate your employees